-1. Model can generate the outputs required for each of the 98 Gavi and DoV (Decade of Vaccines) countries, or the subset of countries in which the disease in question is considered endemic: Deaths, cases (by year of current age and year of chronological time) DALYs (by year of current age and year of chronological time, ideally at infection, or alternatively at symptom onset) The above outputs are estimated for a number of different scenarios regarding vaccination coverage
+1. Model can generate the outputs required for each of the 112 specified countries: Deaths, cases (by year of current age and year of chronological time) DALYs (by year of current age and year of chronological time, ideally at infection, or alternatively at symptom onset) The above outputs are estimated for two different scenarios regarding vaccination coverage 2.
+Model can make use of the standardised demographic data provided by VIMC.

-1 As of 2018, the diseases included in the portfolio are HPV, Japanese encephalitis, measles, meningitis A, hepatitis B, Hib (Haemophilus influenzae type b), pneumococcus, rubella, rotavirus, and yellow fever.
-Over the course of the Consortium the disease portfolio might be updated and expanded.
+&lt;sup>1 As of January 2020, the 10 diseases included in the portfolio are HPV, Japanese encephalitis, measles, meningitis A, hepatitis B, Hib (Haemophilus influenzae type b), pneumococcus, rubella, rotavirus, and yellow fever.
+In 2020 we aim to expand this to include other diseases.

+3. Model includes comprehensive documentation:

+□ Published scientific paper (with detailed Supplementary Information, if needed), or other comparably detailed documentation that can be made publicly available.

+Documentation should include:

-2. Model can make use of the standardised demographic data provided by VIMC.
-3. Model includes comprehensive decumentation : э.
-Model includes comprehensive documentation : Published scientific paper (with detailed Supplementary Information, if needed), or other nparably detailed documentation that can be made publically available.
-Do cumentation should include: A full model description to enable replication of the results in principle.
-Details of how the model represents key aspects of the natural history and epidemiology cluding definitions of what a 'case' represents) of the disease in question.
-Details of model parameterisation/fitting (see below), including how fitting accounts for data itations (e.g. under-reporting of cases).
-A description of data sets used to parameterise/validate the model, with references and/or calls if these can be made available.
-Comprehensive tables of all parameter estimates.
+$\Box$ A full model description to enable replication of the results in principle.

+□ Details of how the model represents key aspects of the natural history and epidemiology (including definitions of what a 'case' represents) of the disease in question.

+□ Details of model parameterisation/fitting (see 'desirable characteristics'), including how fitting accounts for data limitations (e.g. under-reporting of cases).

+□ A description of data sets used to parameterise/validate the model, with references and/or details if these can be made available.

+□ Comprehensive tables of all parameter estimates.